silos-sk/silos-sk/README.md

 ## Hi there 👋

-I'm Shaira, a student at Brigham Young University-Idaho (est. October 2025 graduate) interested in Front-End Web Development.
+I'm Shaira, a graduating student at Brigham Young University-Idaho interested in Front-End Web Development.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently completeing my Bachelors in Software Development (est. April 2025)
+- I'm currently completeing my Bachelors in Software Development (est. October 2025)
 - My goals are to transition from a healthcare background into a career in tech, specifically in Web development

 ## Technologies and Tools